xLeiti/PracticeUtils/README.md

 - **Print Flash** – shows flashbang exposure duration, distance, and angle.
 - **Print Nade** – reports grenade air time.
-- **Print Damage** – displays damage dealt to players and the weapon used.
+- **Print Damage** – enables godmode and displays damage dealt to players and the weapon used.

 ### 🔹 Other Practice Features
 - **X‑Ray Glow** – see all players through walls.